lk-geimfari/mimesis/docs/schema.rst

     'a'

-You can also register fields using decorators, which is a more convenient way to do it:
+You can also register fields using decorator ``register()``, which is a more convenient way to do it:

 .. versionadded:: 12.0.0